• Air Fryer

 Notes on Air Fryer Potato Wedges

 • I recommend that you cook these wedges in batches.
-You can add all the wedges in at the same time but it would require for you to turn the wedges every five minutes or so with a silicone tongs.
+You can add all the wedges at once, but you'll need to turn them every five minutes or so with silicone tongs.
 For best results, laying the wedges in a single layer is suggested.

 • I suggest you serve these wedges with ketchup.